socialchorus/gta/README.md

 has made this ease of deploy a possibility for servers that are not Heroku too.
 Despite the easiness of a git deploy system managing a series of stages, ie. origin => ci => staging => production, takes some care and consideration.
-Additionally, hotfixing changes in the middle of the chain causes a reordering of commits and different push proceedures that can car reek havok.
+Additionally, hot-fixing changes in the middle of the chain causes a reordering of commits and different push procedures that can car reek havok.

 GTA reads git configuration from yml file that should be checked into